Approximating Nash Social Welfare by Matching and Local Search: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Tomasz Ponitka for providing an improved version of Lemma~\ref{lem:ratio-bound} (previous version had factor $6$ instead of $4$) and for pointing out a couple of minor issues in Section~\ref{sec:fairness} of the earlier version which has been corrected in this paper.
+We are grateful to Tomasz Ponitka for providing an improved version of Lemma~\ref{lem:sym-price-bound} (previous version had factor $6$ instead of $4$) and for pointing out a couple of minor issues in Section~\ref{sec:fairness} of the previous version that have been corrected in this paper.
+We also thank Bento Natura for the improved bound included in Remark~\ref{rem:bento}.